Variation in banding pattern of Lake Erie Water

 sipedon as of Special Concern.

-comparisons for significant departures from random
+three pairwise count comparisons for significant departures

-the power of the calculations?
+influence the power of the calculations?